tenstorrent/tt-metal/INSTALLING.md

 source python_env/bin/activate
 ```

-where `ARCH_NAME` is either `grayskull` or `wormhole_b0`, depending on your Tenstorrent device.

-> [!NOTE]
->
-> Note about Python environments: You do not have to use `create_venv.sh`.
-If you are less familiar with Python and its various environment tools, just use `create_venv.sh` as shown above and the pre-built environment.
+Note about Python environments: You do not have to use `create_venv.sh`.
+If you
+are less familiar with Python and its various environment tools, just use
+`create_venv.sh` as shown above and the pre-built environment.

 ### Option 2: From wheel